-Phoenix, in contrast, has been building a diversified job base for generations, including the recent addition of tech-giants such as Taiwan Semiconductor and Lucid Motors setting up shop in the metropolis to access a ready labor force.
+Phoenix, in contrast, has been building a diversified job base for generations, including the recent addition of tech-giants such as Taiwan Semiconductor and Lucid Motors setting up shops in the metropolis to access a ready labor force.
 While any particular company or industry in Phoenix could wobble, the economy of the whole city is likely to sustain growth.

 5. Type of Sector Growth

-While all job growth is good for an urban area, some industries have better prospects for the long run.
+While all job growth is good for an urban area, some industries have better prospects in for the long run.
 A city growing as a healthcare center is well positioned; most likely, the aging U.S. population will require more health services in the future.